BUILD SELF-BELIEF & FIND YOUR DIRECTION

 Step 1: Draft your vision statement

 Set aside a few hours to draft a few paragraphs about your ideal life, five or ten years from now.
-As you start to think about vision board ideas, approach the exercise with a sense of lightness and creativity and even if you feel unclear about what you want, make something up, to begin with.
+As you start to think about your plan, approach the exercise with a sense of lightness and creativity.
+Even if you feel unclear about what you want, make something up to begin with.
 It’s helpful to keep the time frame broad so you feel that there’s enough time to make any kind of change possible.

 When I do this exercise, I begin with the phrase, “It’s a Saturday afternoon and I’m at home with…” and continue writing in the present tense.
 I imagine where I live and who I’ll be spending time with later in the day.
 This helps to anchor me in a place and gives me the opportunity to reflect on the most important relationships in my life.